Book2009/FE-NOC/README.md

 ### **Work Schedule**

-We made a detailed working plan showing our devotion, cooperation, and planning capabilities.
-Such a plan will enable us to coordinate our time and resources effectively and efficiently in achieving our lofty pursuits.
+We made a detailed working plan showing our devotion, cooperation, and strategic planning abilities.
+This detailed plan outlines clear timelines and task delegation ensuring that every team member is fully aware of their responsibilities and deadlines.
+By prioritizing tasks and setting milestones, we can effectively manage our time, monitor progress, and adapt to any unforeseen challenges.
+This approach not only boosts productivity but also enhances collaboration, allowing us to stay focused and unified in achieving our ambitious goals.
+Our plan serves as a roadmap, driving us towards success with precision and efficiency.

 <p align="center">
     <img src="https://github.com/ThanyawutII/Test/blob/main/Screenshot%202024-10-03%20133713.png" />